grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 }
 ```

-We can see that in the second case we are losing the notion of which message belongs to which recipient -- each callback is standalone from the point of view of the sender.
-This is unfortunate, because in our design approach, we want to highlight the roles each recipient plays in the communication, to make it readable and logical.
+We can see that in the second case we are losing the notion of which message belongs to which recipient -- each callback is standalone from the sender's point of view.
+This is unfortunate because, in our design approach, we want to highlight the roles each recipient plays in the communication, to make it readable and logical.
 Also, ironically, decoupling using events or callbacks can make composability harder.
 This is because roles tell us which sets of behaviors belong together and thus, need to change together.
 If each behavior is triggered using a separate event or callback, an overhead is placed on us to remember which behaviors should be changed together, and which ones can change independently.

 This does not mean that events or callbacks are bad.
 It's just that they are not fit for replacing interfaces -- in reality, their purpose is a little bit different.
 We use events or callbacks not to tell somebody to do something, but to indicate what happened (that's why we call them events, after all...).
-This fits well the observer pattern we already talked about in the previous chapter.
+This fits well with the observer pattern we already talked about in the previous chapter.
 So, instead of using observer objects, we may consider using events or callbacks instead (as in everything, there are some tradeoffs for each of the solutions).
-In other words, events and callbacks have their use in the composition, but they are fit for a case so specific, that they cannot be treated as a default choice.
-The advantage of interfaces is that they bind together messages that represent a coherent abstractions and convey roles in the communication.
+In other words, events and callbacks have their use in composition, but they are fit for a case so specific, that they cannot be treated as a default choice.
+The advantage of interfaces is that they bind together messages that represent coherent abstractions and convey roles in the communication.
 This improves readability and clarity.

 ## Small interfaces

 Ok, so we said that he interfaces are "the way to go" for reaching the strong composability we're striving for.
 Does merely using interfaces guarantee us that the composability will be strong?
 The answer is "no" -- while using interfaces as "slots" is a necessary step in the right direction, it alone does not produce the best composability.

 One of the other things we need to consider is the size of interfaces.
-Let's state one thing that is obvious in regard to this:
+Let's state one thing that is obvious regarding this:

-**All other things equal, smaller interfaces (i.e. with less methods) are easier to implement than bigger interfaces.**
+**All other things equal, smaller interfaces (i.e. with fewer methods) are easier to implement than bigger interfaces.**

-The obvious conclusion from this is that if we want to have really strong composability, our "slots", i.e. interfaces, have to be as small as possible (but not smaller -- see previous section on interfaces vs events/callbacks).
+The obvious conclusion from this is that if we want to have strong composability, our "slots", i.e. interfaces, have to be as small as possible (but not smaller -- see the previous section on interfaces vs events/callbacks).
 Of course, we cannot achieve this by blindly removing methods from interfaces, because this would break classes that use these methods e.g. when someone is using an interface implementation like this:

 ```csharp
 public void Process(Recipient recipient)